 As I stood in shock amidst the rubble of what only minutes before was my home, I did something I believe I could never have consciously made the decision to do on my own.
 A peace came over me, albeit a rather frightening and foreign one.
 And I thanked God.
 I thanked Him for whatever purpose He had in mind with this event.
 I put my full trust in the One who uses all things for good for those who love Him.
 When I was finally assured that my children were safe, that close friends and family were accounted for, it seemed unreasonable to even question from that moment forward “why”.

+Where do we find the strength?
+That was the question that was consistently posed to us in the months that followed.
+My family kept a sense of humor about the situation as we maneuvered our way through a grueling amount of insurance paperwork, construction, financial headaches, emotional disturbances, exhaustion and so much more.
+Our strength was, in fact, not at all ours alone!
 Fight or flight is a natural human response to crisis, therefore it seemed unusual to everyone else that my family didn’t shut down emotionally or remain in a state of denial creating a general escape (flight).
 Nor was it logical that we weren’t lashing out in anger at others… or at God (fight).
 I reluctantly admit that some of the conversations I had with the utility companies are undoubtedly being used today in training employees how to deal with an extremely inappropriate, irate customer; but for the most part, animosity was not worth our energy, and we weren’t awarded the luxury of denial.
 We faced the exhausting reality daily.